cwfoo/vim-paramotion/README.md

 # vim-paramotion

+Note: this plugin is deprecated in favor of https://github.com/dbakker/vim-paragraph-motion, which has incorporated all the behavior of this plugin through a series of patches.

+---

 Vim global plugin that allows the `{` and `}` paragraph motions to move to lines that only contain whitespace, not just completely empty lines.